Psychtoolbox-3/psychtoolbox-3.github.com/docs/PsychOculusVR1.md

              3D scenes with the [Horde3D](Horde3D) 3D engine or other engines which want
              absolute camera pose instead of the inverse matrix.

-Additionally tracked/predicted head pose is returned in eyePose.localHeadPoseMatrix
-and the global head pose after application of the 'userTransformMatrix' is
-returned in eyePose.globalHeadPoseMatrix - this is the basis for computing
-the camera transformation matrix.

 trackers = [PsychOculusVR1](PsychOculusVR1)('GetTrackersState', hmd);
 - Return a struct array with infos about all connected tracking cameras/sensors